dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 The monitoring subsystem is disabled by default in DHIS2.

-Each metrics cluster has to be explicitely enabled in order for the metrics to be exported.
-To configure DHIS2 to export one or more metrics, check the this [document](https://github.com/dhis2/wow-backend/blob/master/guides/monitoring.md#dhis2-monitoring-configuration).
+Each metrics cluster has to be explicitly enabled in order for the metrics to be exported.
+To configure DHIS2 to export one or more metrics, check this [document](https://github.com/dhis2/wow-backend/blob/master/guides/monitoring.md#dhis2-monitoring-configuration).